-Rental Fashion is a sustainable option that allows individuals to borrow clothes for a fixed period and return them.
-In the past few months, retailers like Marks and Spencer, Fenwick and Flannels have also ventured out into the rental ring by loaning their clothes.
-Fashion United also states that the online fashion rental market is anticipated to grow 10% year-on-year until 2027.
+Rental fashion is a sustainable option that allows individuals to borrow clothes for a fixed period and return them.
+In the past few months, retailers like Marks and Spencer, Fenwick and Flannels have also ventured out into the rental ring by loaning their clothes to give their customers a chance to rent designer clothing as reported on the Chronicle Live.

 As the market becomes more competitive to become sustainable, questions have been raised around issues including supply chain transparency, unsustainable cleaning practices and increased delivery and return emissions.
 So, is rental fashion sustainable or is it not?

-“Just like clothes swapping and buying secondhand clothes, rental extends the life of clothes because you can buy a garment, have it in your wardrobe, rent it out to people and get it worn by others.
+“Just like clothes swapping and buying second hand clothes, rental extends the life of clothes because you can buy a garment, have it in your wardrobe, rent it out to people and get it worn by others.
 In the end, you get it back and wear it for yourself,” she says.

-“I see two sides to the argument, and I must admit that the rental business still adds to the overconsumption of clothes but it’s not greenwashing because people rent out clothes from time to time.”
+“I see two sides to the argument, and I must admit that the rental business still adds to the overconsumption of clothes but it’s not greenwashing because people rent out clothes from time to time.

 “Not to mention, rental fashion is cost saving towards the environment and for your financial aspect too.
-Instead of buying an item of clothing you’d wear once, it’s better for it to be rented out and worn by many others.
-This also adds life to clothes”
+Instead of buying an item of clothing, you’d wear once, it’s better for it to be rented out and worn by many others.
+This also adds life to clothes.

-The concept of rental has only worked its way up now and has not been around much as compared to resale.
+“The concept of rental has only worked its way up now and has not been around much as compared to resale.
 If we’re going back in time to 10 years ago when resale was a foreign term, society found it to be unappealing at first before it gained attraction and is not within the likes of Depop and Vinted.

 “I think fashion rental is at the same point where resale was 10 years ago, and it’s just going to take some time for consumers to bring rental into their consumer mindset.
-I believe we will get there, but it’s up to us to make it alluring and cool as resale” says Jade.
+I believe we will get there, but it’s up to us to make it alluring and cool as resale,” says Jade.

-“We do our very best to maintain and make our sustainable as possible, by offering the chance to pick up your rented item in clothing in person rather than delivering, bringing down the cost of loaning an item and renting the best quality clothing from sustainable and ethical brands,” Jade explains.
+“We do our very best to maintain and make our sustainable as possible, by offering the chance to pick up your rented item in clothing in person rather than delivering, bringing down the cost of loaning an item and renting the best quality clothing from sustainable and ethical brands,” Liz explains.

 Although there are brands that acknowledge how rental fashion is another positive step forward, there are others who still believe that renting is more of a business endeavour rather than a ‘get-more-greener-measure’.
 The elephant in the room is the logistics, carbon footprint, and chemical and water pollution involved.

-When asked how rental can be better at causing less waste, senior fashion design lecturer at Sunderland University, Naomi Austin states rental’s a catch-22 situation and could have a better positive value if it was focused on occasional wear.
+When asked how rental can be better at causing less waste, senior fashion design lecturer at the University of Sunderland, Naomi Austin states rental’s a catch-22 situation and could have a better positive value if it was focused on occasional wear.